Ronald McDonald House Southern New Jersey is one of more than 370 houses in 43 countries and regions across the globe.

 We have served families from as close as Southern New Jersey, and as far as all other states and 39 foreign countries.

 Fortunately, many patients do not require hospitalization; nearly 70% of the children reside in the House with their families while going back and forth to the hospital for treatment during the day.

-This is a child-focused facility with well-equipped playrooms, a basketball hoop, teen room, video games, and a decorative theme reminiscent of the Jersey shore, complete with fish tanks and whimsical artwork.
-The bedrooms each have a unique theme, such as Sesame Street, Nascar, Dr. Seuss, Legos and sports teams.
+This is a child-focused facility with well-equipped playrooms, a basketball hoop, teen room, video games, and comfortable family spaces, complete with fish tanks and whimsical artwork.
+The bedrooms each have a unique theme, such as Campbell Soup Vegetable Garden, Nascar, Avengers, Legos and Sports.